 "But Padmé wasn't dead, was she?"

-"No, she wasn't, but her heart was broken, because the man she loved with all her heart had fallen into darkness.
+"No, she wasn't, but her heart was broken, because the man she loved had fallen into darkness.
 After given birth to Luke and Leia, she died, and so Anakin's Force vision became true, only he didn't know his children were alive.
-He has told Luke that he has lived with the lie of their death, Darth Sidious had told him, for nearly twenty years, then he met Luke for the first time when Luke destroyed the first Death Star.
+He has told Luke that he has lived with the lie of their death, Darth Sidious had told him.
+For nearly twenty years then he found out Luke's surname for the first time after Luke had destroyed the first Death Star.

 "What about you, Liane?
 How do you fit in in Anakin's story?"
 Ian asked curiously.